-"Did you enjoy your holiday?" asked Mrs Rodriguez.
-"Yes", replied Mrs Lewis,
+"Did you enjoy your holiday?" asked Mrs Wright.
+"Yes", replied Mrs Lopez,

 |A day trip to Blackpool||Three days in London|